shopware/shopware/adr/2023-05-10-experimental-features.md

 Experimental features don't compromise in terms of quality or any other guidelines we have, that means experimental features are production ready.
 While the UI and processes and functionalities of a single feature may change considerably during the experimental phase, we won't discard any data that was generated when the feature was actively used in a previous stage, meaning that even if there are changes to the underlying data, we will migrate the existing data.
-This ensures that customers using early version of the feature can continue working with that feature.
+This ensures that customers using an early version of the feature can continue working with that feature.

 As said earlier experimental features do not hone our backwards compatibility promise, allowing us to react more flexibly to the feedback we gather based on the earlier iterations of the feature.

 ### Killing a feature

 It may happen that during development of a feature we get the feedback that our feature idea does not provide the value we expected, if that is the case we may kill a feature again.
-If that is the case we will mark the feature as deprecated for the next major version, so even if the feature was marked as experimental and does not fall under the backwards compatible promise we will not remove a experimental feature with a minor version.
+If that is the case, we will mark the feature as deprecated for the next major version, so even if the feature was marked as experimental and does not fall under the backwards compatible promise we will not remove a experimental feature with a minor version.
 We will only kill the feature for the next major version, and announce the deprecation as soon as possible.

 This is also important as features can't stay in the experimental state forever, that means either they are further developed to a stable state, or they are killed to the next major version.

 ### How does this compare to the "old" feature flag approach?

-With the old feature flag approach work in progress code was hidden with a feature flagging mechanism.
+With the old feature flag approach work-in-progress code was hidden with a feature flagging mechanism.
 That meant that code that was not production ready was in the released product, but it was turned off via flag.
 Experimental features are neither work in progress, nor finished and finalized features.
 Whatever is included in an experimental feature is production ready and ready to use for customers, but it may mean that not all functionalities we envision for a feature are ready yet, but those that are can be used standalone.

-# TBD - Do you have to opt-in to experimental features or are they always there?
+# Do you have to opt-in to experimental features or are they always there?

-First guess, say are always there because it does not add additional complexity in terms of permutations and testing etc.
+From a technical perspective, experimental features are always there and they can not be deactivated.
+This reduces the number of permutations of the system and greatly reduces the overall complexity and thus makes testing, etc. a lot easier.
+From the perspective of an external developer, this makes things also more predictable, as externals can rely on the feature being there in a given version, independent of the specific systems configuration, thus it will help in getting real feedback from the ecosystem.

+From a merchants/users perspective, this might not be the case and it might be beneficial for them that some early features are opt-in only.
+But as already detailed in the [UI section](#UI) this ADR does not focus on the UI and merchants perspective and leaves that open for a future ADR.
+However when the decision will be made to make certain features opt-in for the user we should always built it in a way that only the UI of the new feature is hidden, but from the technical perspective the whole feature is always there.
+The opt-in then only makes the entry point to the new feature visible for the user.

 ## Consequences
 ### Core